 Front-liners need to be recognized as great sources of information since they are constantly in touch with members and can identify trends in member pain points.
-Further, their additional exposure to member insights means that agents can often be instrumental in identifying the reasons behind customer issues and help find a speedy solution.
+Further, their additional exposure to member insights means that associates can often be instrumental in identifying the reasons behind customer issues and help find a speedy solution.

 3. Embark on a targeted messaging campaign: Equipping members with the correct information can be instrumental in ensuring that they have access to the right treatment, as well as take preventative action to avoid future health problems.
 This is a win for both insurance providers and members themselves.
 Therefore, insurers need to leverage member data to create very targeted and personalized outreach programs, with information that resonates with individual members.

 TeleTech's customer growth services unit worked with a health insurance provider to send hyper-targeted communications to employees, who were also members.
 After collecting data from 16 disparate repositories and analyzing it, the insurer was able to identify individual concerns.
 For example, a member suffering from high blood pressure that increases his risk of cardiovascular disease could be sent tips on lifestyle changes that could help address his hypertension problem.